Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Experimental Results

-We now present visual samples from both the knee and brain datasets.
-Specifically, Figure~\ref{fig:denoised_imgs_zoomed_300case} presents visual comparison of image reconstructions and their associated reconstruction errors within a closely examined region.
-Each image in the figure includes two inset panels in the top-left and top-right corners.
-The top-left inset panel, enclosed within a green bounding box, serves as a reference for the region of interest in the image.
-In contrast, the top-right inset panel depicts an error map in relation to the ground truth.
-Notably, our method stands out in its ability to capture the original image's features, surpassing the performance of alternative methods (as also evident from the reported PSNR values).
-This visual comparison underscores the superior quality and accuracy of our approach in the robustification of the MRI image reconstruction task.
+Figure~\ref{fig:denoised_imgs_zoomed_300case} presents visual comparison of image reconstructions and their associated reconstruction errors within a closely examined region.
+Each image in the figure includes two inset panels in the bottom-left and bottom-right corners.
+The bottom-left inset panel, enclosed within a green bounding box, serves as a reference for the region of interest in the image.
+In contrast, the bottom-right inset panel depicts an error map in relation to the ground truth.
+Notably, our method stands out in its ability to capture more features from the original image, surpassing the performance of alternative methods (as also evident from the reported PSNR values).